How to Create a Balanced College List

 Case Studies

-We know this is a lot of information to take in, but rest assured that like all long-term projects, building your college list is a process that will inevitably evolve over time.
-Every student will have unique considerations specific to their profile and preferences.
-Therefore, what’s important is that you take the time to reflect on your past experience and future goals to ensure that the schools on your college list are consistent with your vision for your experience and beyond.
-Below we have put together two hypothetical student profiles—Student A and Student B—to illustrate how different students’ college lists can look.
+Like all long-term projects, building your college list is a process that will inevitably evolve over time.
+Every student has unique considerations related to their goals and interests—and these also change and develop as students navigate the process.
+Therefore, what’s important is that you take the time to reflect on your past experience and future goals to ensure that the schools on your college list are consistent with your vision for your college experience and your future profession.
+Below, you’ll find two sample student profiles—Student A and Student B—that illustrate how different students’ college lists can look based on their unique passions, preferences, and profiles.

 Student A is creating a balanced college list